kaydotdev/in-a-word-bot/README.md

 ## Overview

-**A gram of word** is an open Telegram bot that collects and aggregates scientific lectures and articles from the known sources using meta-searching algorithms and text analysis algorithms.
+**A GRAM OF WORD** is an open Telegram bot that collects and aggregates scientific lectures and articles from the known sources using meta-searching algorithms and text analysis algorithms.

 ## Known sources